jruizvar/cnn-model/README.md

 ## Baseline

-The root mean squared error measures the discrepancy between the reconstructed energy and the truth value.
+The root mean squared error [RMSE](python/custom_estimator.py#L58) measures the discrepancy between the reconstructed energy and the truth value.
+An initial baseline is the following:

 - RMSE = 0.171